Cagle House

-The Cagle House is a historic house in an area known as Cagletown, Jasper, Georgia.
+The Cagle House is a historic house in an area known as Cagletown, Jasper, Georgia, United States.
 It was added to the National Register of Historic Places on March 20, 2002.
 It is located on Waleska Highway 108, approximately 1 1/2 miles west of Georgia 5/515.

 It was built c.
 1872 as an I-house by Peter Cagle, the younger (b.
 1844) and wife, Martha Emeline Carpenter with the assistance of Peter's brothers and their father, Martin.
 It was modified in the 1930s.
 It was moved about 75 ft back from the road in the 1980s, restoring setback lost when the road was widened.

 History

 Located in south central Pickens County just north of the Cherokee County line, the Cagle House was built in 1871 by Peter Cagle.
 In 1839, Peter (b.
 1775), hereafter referred to as "the elder," and Rachel Cagle migrated from Moore County, North Carolina, to Cherokee County, Georgia, with their four adult children.
 The Cagle migration was originally intended to continue to Mississippi where the family planned to purchase land and farm cotton, but the Cagles remained in Georgia after spending the winter of 1839–1840 in Cherokee County.
 There they were employed at Keith Plantation completing work on the plantation house and building furniture.
 Peter and Rachel Cagle's youngest child, twenty-three year old Martin Cagle (b.
 1816), brought his wife Mary O'Brien Cagle (b.
 1817) and one- year-old son John with him from North Carolina and settled with other family members on Hickory Log Creek in Cherokee County just north of Canton.
 Martin worked as a blacksmith, cabinet maker and carpenter, and with his wife raised a family of eleven children (John M., b.
 1838, William, b.1840, Lutisha, b.
 1842, Peter, b.
 1844, Levi, b.
 1847, Francis M., b.
 1849, Loucinda, b.
 1852, Lorinda, b.
 1854, Nancy, b.
 1855, Mary M., b.
 1857, and Fanny I., b.
 1859), all of whom, with the exception of eldest son John, were born in Cherokee County between 1840 and 1859.

 Martin Cagle's four oldest sons (John, William, Peter and Levi) initially claimed conscientious objector status during the Civil War, and as an alternative to serving in the Confederate Army were permitted to work in an iron factory at Lost Town in Cherokee County.
 When this facility was burned by Sherman's troops, the brothers were advised that they would be given no protection from the Pro- Southern McCollum's Raiders, a terrorist band that robbed and often killed Union sympathizers in Cherokee and nearby counties.
 John, William, Peter and Levi Cagle, and brother-in-law Zach T. Evans, therefore joined the Union Army and sought protection by moving to Cartersville until the end of the war.
 Within a few years the brothers began acquiring land in Pickens County, which had voted against secession.
 Peter Cagle, here after referred to as "the younger," married Martha Emeline Carpenter on December 29, 1870.